 Joke tellers are popular with teachers and room parents who don’t always have access (or the budget) for color copies.
 The black and white version can be printed for kids to color and fold.
 It contains the same fun jokes and graphics!

-Like my easy crafts and free printables?
-Subscribe to my free newsletter below and never miss a thing!
+Like my free printable joke teller and other paper crafts?
+Sign up for my free newsletter below and never miss a thing!